senzing-garage/senzing-api-server/README.md

         If not specified, then this defaults to 8.
         --> VIA ENVIRONMENT: SENZING_API_SERVER_CONCURRENCY

+   --http-concurrency <thread-count>
+        Also -httpConcurrency.
+Sets the maximum number of threads available for the HTTP server.
+The single parameter to this option should be a positive integer.
+If not specified, then this defaults to 200.
+If the specified thread count is less than 10 then an error is reported --> VIA ENVIRONMENT: SENZING_API_SERVER_HTTP_CONCURRENCY

    --module-name <module-name>
         Also -moduleName.
 The module name to initialize with.
 If not specified, then the module name defaults to "SzApiServer".